Gone are the days where customer transactions only transpire in person or over the phone.

+Instead of immediately apologizing, ask for more clarity on the situation, and thank the customer for taking the time to help you help them.
 And if you are going to apologize, follow it up with a solution.
 Customers want to know that you're actually going to do something about the mistake or miscommunication.

 No customer wants to be put on hold -- especially when you're putting them on hold to address someone else's problem.
 Unfortunately, there are circumstances when this is unavoidable.

 If you have to ask a customer to hold, ask them first.
 In some circumstances, they might not have the time to wait and would prefer to call back later.
 Instead say, "May I place you on a brief hold while I do XYZ?"

 What To Say Instead: "Would you mind if I put you on hold for a moment so I can dig into this further for you?"

 If the hold is taking longer than anticipated, hop back on to let them know you appreciate their patience.
 Explain the situation and reset their expectations.